 Noah Bolmer: What are some best practices for CV writing, and social media profiles to put your best foot forward, while avoiding potential privacy pitfalls?

-Chris Crone: If it isn’t about your professional life, it shouldn’t be on your resume.
-For instance, you shouldn’t include your social security or other government-issued identification numbers, your marital status, the names and ages of your children.
+If it isn’t about your professional life, it shouldn’t be on your resume.
+For instance, you shouldn’t include your birthday or social security number or other government-issued identification, your marital status, the names and ages of your children.

 Posting your previous work history, educational information, and publications all in one place seems like it ought to be a little risky, but motivated litigators (not to mention fraudsters) are already very gifted at finding information about you.
 And if your CV has been submitted to a court, it has already become a public record.
-So, make sure your CV includes what is needed to establish your professional bona fides in a thorough manner, but otherwise keep it slim (for instance, include the city/state but not address).
+So, make sure your CV includes what is needed to establish your professional bona fides in a thorough manner, but otherwise keep it slim.
+For instance, include your city and state (attorneys often need local experts) but not your home address.

 Some experts ask us if they should have multiple versions of their CVs, aimed at different areas of expertise.
 When applying for jobs, customizing your resume to highlight how perfect you are for each unique opportunity works well… Each resume you submit is private, and customization helps you beat the HR systems and representatives trying to reduce the number of applicants.